ehOGabi/ehOGabi/README.md

 ### Heyy!!
 I'm Gabriel Eduardo de Miranda 🐢🤙🤙
 * Currently, a Computer Science student at FAM Centro Universitário, studying in the fifth semester
-* I'm 20yo, live in São Paulo 🇧🇷, studying to be a programmer
+* I'm 20yo, live in São Paulo 🇧🇷, studying to be a programme
-* Working as Programming Course Instructor
+* Studying to be a Full-Stack Developer and looking for new opportunities
 <br>